 The Gallagher Law Library is open to the public.
 For more information, see the state regulations governing the use of the Law Library (WAC 478-168-010 to -096).

-Your right to check out books may be suspended if the you owe overdue or replacement fees.
+Your right to check out books may be suspended if you owe overdue or replacement fees.

-To check out a book, videotape, or other item from the Library, bring it to the Circulation Desk and present your Husky card or Law Library barcode.
+To check out a book or other item from the Gallagher Law Library, bring it to the Circulation Desk and present your Husky card (UW faculty, students, ands staff) or Gallagher barcode (public patrons).

 Loan periods vary depending on the status of the borrower and the type of materials checked out.